-Teacher candidates will complete the IRIS online modules and submit answers to the assessment and wrap-up questions at the end of the Assessment section of the module.
-To begin each module access http://iris.peabody.vanderbilt.edu/
+Teacher candidates will complete the IRIS online modules and submit answers to the assessment and wrap-up questions listed in the Assessment section of the module.
+To begin each module access http://iris.peabody.vanderbilt.edu/, own words.
+We are looking for individual application and personalization of the information.
+Points will be awarded accordingly.
+The module is worth 10 points.

 - 1. Click on "Resources" then "IRIS Resource Locator" - 2.
-In the topics column click on "RTI (Includes Early Intervening)" - 3.
+In the topics column click on "Related Services" - 3.
 Click on "Modules" - 4.
-Then click on "RTI (Part 1) An Overview."
+Then click on "Related Services: Common Supports for Students with Disabilities."